 I’ve had Azerbaijan on the brain since doing the research for Chapter Five of Languages in the World.
 How History, Culture and Politics Shape Language with Phillip M. Carter (Wiley-Blackwell, 2016).
+So I had to come here … and then became aware of the complexity of Azerbaijan politics.

 Chapter Five is entitled “The Development of Writing in the Litmus of Religion and Politics.”
 In the Final Note we describe how the relatively small country of Azerbaijan has experienced four alphabet changes in the last 100 years.